 How documents automatically become a searchable knowledge database

-Performance features for deployment in your company:
+Performance features for use in your company:

 Every answer is traceable down to the exact source and document version

-Key Metric | Expected Effect |
+Metric | Expected Effect |

-Automation Rate | 60–90% of standard queries can be answered automatically. |
+Automation Rate | 60–90 % of standard queries can be answered automatically. |

-Cost Savings | Reduction in cost per interaction by 5 to 7 Euros. |
+Cost Savings | Reduction of costs per interaction by 5 to 7 Euros. |

-ROI (Example Calculation) | A mechanical engineering company with 50 daily support queries saves approx. €90,000 annually with a €6 cost reduction (Basis: 10–15 min. processing time, internal cost €35–45/hr.) |
+ROI (Example Calculation) | A mechanical engineering company with 50 daily support queries saves approx. €90,000 annually with a €6 cost reduction (Basis: 10–15 min. processing time, internal costs €35–45/hr.) |

-Amortization | Average of 6 to 14 months. |
+Payback Period | On average after 6 to 14 months. |

 Productivity | Time savings of 30-60 minutes per employee per day. |

-Mercury.ai can be integrated into various business areas and connects with existing IT systems such as SAP, Salesforce, PIM, and ERP systems:
+Mercury.ai can be integrated into various business areas and connects with existing IT systems such as SAP, Salesforce, PIM and ERP systems:

 Definition of access concepts: Definition of access concepts and dialogue structures.